whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 <img class="img-responsive" src="https://i.ibb.co/BPx9mGk/Susovan.png" style="width:300px;height:300px;">
 </p>

 I spent my childhood in Bhubaneswar, the city with the best evenings.
-I had a comfortable time growing up overall, other than some instances of bullying at school that have shaped quite a bit of who I am today.
+I had a comfortabl time growing up overall, other than some instances of bullying at school that have shaped quite a bit of who I am today.
 I value friendships and try to do my bit by growing them.
 I have always been curious (the kind that reads food packaging labels) and love asking 'why'.
 In 7th grade, I decided that I wanted to start my own company - for now, though, I take solace in working with early-stage startups and pursuing some interesting [projects](https://whysosuso.com/projects/) once in a while.

 I am passionate about the Education space, primarily because of the business opportunities and the scope for creating impact that come with it.
 I enjoy setting things up, working on projects from scratch, and creating systems for scale.
 Most recently, I helped set a University up!

 Over the years:

-- I have built and managed communities as part of Ashoka university's Second Undergraduate Cohort.
+- I have built and managed communities as part of Ashoka university's Second UG Cohort.
 I have continued to help build the community as an elected director of the Ashoka Alumni Association.
 Heck, I was even awarded the Student Life Award for Excellence for my "exceptional and holistic contribution towards creating an enriching and inspiring campus experience outside the classroom."
 - After Ashoka, my interest in startups and education coincided led me to a bootstrapped alternate education venture.
 Here I created and executed growth strategies.
 I saw through rapid growth and two cycles of VC funding while I was there.
 - Being in the founding team of a University is almost a once-in-a-lifetime opportunity; I jumped ship to join Plaksha when I realized I could be part of a project that would potentially have an impact for several centuries.
-At Plaksha, I worked on processes and systems to onboard the most exemplary learners for its founding undergraduate cohort.
+At Plaksha, I worked on processes and systems to onboard the most exemplary learners for its founding UG cohort.
 - In my current role at Stoa School, I am picking up the trade tricks on designing learning programs and products, especially in the context of cohort-based courses.

 I go the extra mile for people, institutions, causes, and destinations (yes, I love to travel, run and cycle) that I admire.